veithen/veithen.github.io/_posts/2009-10-14-tactical-solution.md

  - Axiom
 blogger: /2009/10/euphemism-of-day-tactical-solution.html
 disqus: true
+description: >
+ Next time you report to your boss, don't speak about workarounds and proper fixes, but about tactical and strategical solutions...
 ---

 Recently I got into a [discussion][1] with somebody from IBM about an issue in [Axiom][2].
 I argued that the proposed